abhinav1107/blog-source/README.md

 ### What is it
-This is the source code for my personal blog hosted using Gitpages.
+This is the source code for https://abhinav1107.github.io hosted using Gitpages.